dev-dull/PyTerraBackTyl/README.md

 ![PyTerraBackTYL logo](http://www.devdull.lol/pyterrabacktyl/pyterrabacktyl_logo_v2.png)

 ## About:
 PyTerraBackTYL is a generic HTTP/REST backend that uses plugins for managing your Terraform state and locking in whatever way you see fit.
-PyTerraBackTYL uses Python shelve objects by default, but a plugin for using Git to manage Terraform locking and state is provided.
-Additionally, a non-persistant plugin is included that pushes notifications into Slack.
+By default, PyTerraBackTYL comes with plugins to manage locking and state using Git, or using simple 'shelve' objects to persist to disk.
+Additionally, non-persistent plugins can be used to automate tasks when a user has issued a `terraform` command, such as automatically adding the new hosts into monitoring, or pushing notifications to Slack like in the provided example.

 ## Setup:
 ### Requirements: